-Discover a Wilder Side of Costa Rica on a Guided Adventure into Remote Natural Realms
+Discover a Wilder Side of Costa Rica on a Less-Common Adventure into Remote Natural Realms

-Arrive in San José, Costa Rica’s capital, where our ecotour
+Arrive in San Jose, the country's capital, where our Costa Rica ecotour

 begins with a welcome dinner.